virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 ## SignedHash

+This uses the Murmur3F (64-bit optimized) version of Murmur3,
+not as a checksum, but as a simple hash.
+It doesn't bother pushing the high-64 bits of input, since it only uses the lower 64 bits of output.

+Unlike the other hash functions, this one may return positive as well as negative values.

 - long -> SignedHash() -> int
 - long -> SignedHash() -> long
 - int -> SignedHash() -> int

+## StartingEpochMillis

+This function sets the minimum long value to the equivalent unix epoch time in milliseconds.
+It simply adds the input value to this base value as determined by the provided time specifier.
+It wraps any overflow within this range as well.

+- long -> StartingEpochMillis(String: baseTimeSpec) -> long
+  - *ex:* `StartingEpochMillis('2017-01-01 23:59:59')` - *add the millisecond epoch time of 2017-01-01 23:59:59 to all input values*

 ## StaticStringMapper